isomerpages/moe-greenridgepri/_partners-in-education/Student Learning Space (SLS).md

 The username is the student's first five letters of their name and last five characters of their ID.
 The SLS password had been given to the student through their teacher.

 **3\.
 If you have forgotten your password, what should you do?**
-You can request to reset via the school's [SLS/Student ICON Account Password Reset Form](https://form.gov.sg/6125b8165dda700012951c3f).
+You can request to reset via the school's <a href="https://form.gov.sg/6125b8165dda700012951c3f" target="_blank">SLS/Student ICON Account Password Reset Form</a>.
 Alternatively you can also contact the school based helpline and SLS helpdesk.
 Please refer to the operating hours listed below.

 **4. SLS Support for HBL**